jonjab/ucsb-ratlas/README.md

-# geospatialRUCSBAtlas
+# ucsb-ratlas
+### A geospatial R example atlas of the UCSB campus

 A repo that uses local UCSB examples applied to all of the steps of the Carpentries' Intro to Raster and Vector Data workshop.

 Scripts run parallel to the episodes (ep_01.r ep_02.r ... ep_13.r) and create maps
-'suitable for publication' (map01.r, map02.r, ... map12.r) as laid out in Maps 1 thru 7
+'suitable for publication' (map01.r, map02.r, ... map12.r) as laid out in Maps 1 thru 12
 below.

 The goals are to produce nice atlas pages of campus that use all of the techniques covered in the Intro to GeoSpatial R Carpentry lesson.
-(Maybe not the NDVI over time, since we've never ever done that episode.)

-We have created a [Data Dictionary](datadictionary.md) to help us keep track of names.
+We have created a [Data Dictionary](datadictionary.md) to help us keep track of object names and files.

 ## Getting Started

 1: Clone this repo.

-2: Run `new_data_prep.r` This script downloads the filder `data.zip` from our Carentry Google drive into a `downloaded_data` directory), and unzips it into `source_data`
+2: Run `new_data_prep.r` This script downloads the folder `data.zip` from our Carentry Google drive into a `downloaded_data` directory), and unzips it into `source_data`